 That was probably the closest thing to an “aha moment” I had with the Nexus.
 With this realization reached, I knew I wanted to do more than just blog.
 I wanted to formally connect women who were unequivocally committed to becoming the X-factor leader, or what we at Nexus like the call the next-gen leader.
 The women who dare to play it big, set extraordinary vision and rethink the imaginable.

 Leadership is a Choice

-In October of 2016, I officially created the Women in Leadership Nexus.
+In October of 2016, the Women in Leadership Nexus was formed.
 The Nexus empowers women to recognize that they don't have to wait to meet, see or hear from the X-factor leader.
 Rather, they can make the decision to reach an amplified level of leadership immediately.

 What my interviews with more than 30 women have taught me is that we are not born as either leaders or followers.
 Rather, we have a choice when it comes to the path we will embrace.

 We also have a choice when it comes to how we support others, particularly women.
 We can nourish each other’s talents, rather than suppress.
 We can be allies rather than competitors.
 In fact, we have a responsibility to do so.

 Today, the Nexus exists to bring together like minded women who are looking to share space, to transfer energy, to leave one another feeling inspired to take action.
 We meet at Nexus events; we schedule regular coffee dates; we share our sentiments via the Nexus blog; and, most importantly, we talk.

 My favorite quote has always been from Mahatma Gandhi: “Be the change that you wish to see in the world.”
 I don’t know about you but I am ready to see change.
 I hope you’ll join me on this journey.

 There are so many ways to become part of the Women in leadership Nexus—from joining our chapter to blogging for our website.
 To become a part of the organization, click here.